COPD: The statistics

 - Oxygen therapy – helps those people with advanced lung disease who are unable to absorb sufficient oxygen to supply their vital organs.4

-- People over 40 with a history of cigarette smoking should speak with their GP if they do any of the following:
+- People older than 35 with a history of cigarette smoking should speak with their GP if they do any of the following:

 - Cough several times most days

-- Bring up phlegm or mucous most days
+- Bring up phlegm or mucus most days

 - Are short of breath compared with others their age

 For further information please contact: